Lucaszw/Resume/README.md

 ### DropLab DMF Device (Capstone Project)

 - A breadboard for moving fluids using a grid of electrodes.
-- This project involved developing a transformer based amplifier circuit, implementation of a new materials, and software for improving DMF device automation.
+- This project involved developing a transformer based amplifier circuit, implementation of a new material for DMF devices, and creating intelligent software for improving DMF device automation.
 - Built a local flask based web server to control and monitor the board using a REST API.
 - Developed a React JS front end to display the current board state and running recipes.
 - Contracted to extend the software for Sci-Bots’ open hardware platform: the DropBot.